blakadder/blog/_posts/2021-10-13-nspanel-teardown.md

 ![Relay PCB](/assets/images/nspanel/relayunit.jpg)

-As you can see, the relays are rated for 10A so the 2A rating must be caused by the PCB design.
+As you can see, the relays are rated for 10A so the 2A per relay official switch rating must be caused by the PCB design.
 I cannot reliably guess why exactly, it could be the mains solder traces or possible overheating concerns or who knows...

 ![Relay](/assets/images/nspanel/relay.jpg)